Trodelvy® (sacituzumab govitecan-hziy)

 AI-generated content may be incorrect.

-Females who can become pregnant should use effective birth control during treatment and for 6 months after their last dose of TRODELVY.
+Females who can become pregnant should use effective birth control during treatment and for 6 months after your last dose of TRODELVY.
 Talk to your healthcare provider about birth control choices that may be right for you during this time.
 Tell your healthcare provider right away if you become pregnant during treatment with TRODELVY.

 Glossary